jheyman/blog/pages/ZwaveHomeAutomation/index.md

 There are many types of slave Z-wave devices, for my specific usecase I bought the modules mentionned hereafter.

 #### Lighting control
 This is my #1 usecase (remotely turning any light on or off), and my primary concern was to make the automation of lighting control completely transparent and "100% backward compatible" with manual use of the switches.
-As it turns out, the most convenient solution to retrofit an existing installation is to install small z-wave micro-modules directly inside the existing switches cavities in the walls.<br><br>
+As it turns out, the most convenient solution to retrofit an existing installation is to install small z-wave micro-modules directly inside the existing switches cavities in the walls.<br>

 I chose micro-modules from [Fibaro](http://www.fibaro.com), since they seemed to be quite small and of good quality.
 As a side note: as these things will be embedded within the walls of my house, I did not even *consider* searching for cheaper modules.
-Cutting budget on such critical devices is probably a very very bad idea.<br><br>
+Cutting budget on such critical devices is probably a very very bad idea.<br>

 Several versions of micromodule exist, and in particular, you have to choose between relays (on/off) and dimmers (allowing continuous variation of the voltage between completely-off and completely-on).
 On/Off functionality was all I needed, but I bought dimmers anyway for all lights, for the following reasons:
 * only the dimmer modules can be installed with no Neutral lead available, which is often the case of old installations, and is the case in my house.